-Given ECMWF data for the 9 km resolution grid and WaSiM data for the 350 m and 150 m grids, the question remains as to what the best values are at the intermediate resolutions of 3 km and 1 km.
-De Wekker et al. (2005) set the soil moisture to be constant on their coarser grids and found that the specific value did not significantly affect the results on the finest grid level.
-In contrast, our sensitivity studies in Section 5 show that soil moisture is a parameter to which the results are very sensitive, particularly at the 1 km grid level.
-We therefore incorporated a semi-empirical three-level soil moisture initialization, which is used for LU-SM on the 1 km grid.
-The soil moisture was set to 0 at altitudes above 2200 m where the soil type rock dominates.
-Between 2200 m and 500 m, moisture was initialized at 0.18 mm-3, and below 500 m at 0.28 mm-3.
+Given ECMWF data for the 9-km-resolution grid and WaSiM data for the 350- and 150-m grids, the question remains as to what the best values are at the intermediate resolutions of 3 and 1 km. de Wekker et al. (2005) set the soil moisture to be constant on their coarser grids and found that the specific value did not significantly affect the results on the finest grid level.
+In contrast, our sensitivity studies in section 5 show that soil moisture is a parameter to which the results are very sensitive, particularly at the 1-km grid level.
+We therefore incorporated a semiempirical three-level soil moisture initialization, which is used for LU-SM on the 1-km grid.
+The soil moisture was set to 0 at altitudes above 2200 m where the soil type "rock" dominates.
+Moisture was initialized to 0.18 m3 m-3 between 2200 and 500 m and to 0.28 m3 m-3 below 500 m.
 The same values were used at the surface and deep soil levels.
 These soil moisture values are intermediate values between the WaSiM deep and surface layer values, and can be seen as a compromise between the WaSiM and ECMWF data.
-The specific values were selected on a trial and error basis to obtain the best results.
-In addition to using interpolated ECMWF and three-level soil moisture initializations, we investigated the use of WaSiM data outside the Riviera catchment area in the LU-SM2 setup.
-The three choices for soil moisture initialization for the 1 km grid are summarized in Table 3 and are discussed further in Section 5a.
+The specific values were selected on a trial-and-error basis to obtain the best results.
+In addition to using interpolated ECMWF and three-level soil moisture initializations, we investigated the use of WaSiM data outside the Riviera catchment area in the "LU-SM2" setup.
+The three choices for soil moisture initialization for the 1-km grid are summarized in Table 3 and are discussed further in section 5a.